In this article:

 Adding a long-term asset

-A long-term asset is one that continues to provide value for several years (like a company van).
+A long-term asset continues to provide value for several years (like a company van, a building, or office equipment).
 For more details, see What is the difference between a long-term asset and a current asset?

 - Click Add Asset: